Updated: 06 Feb 2026 · By: Shayne Prinsloo

 Visual Guide: What This Looks Like on the Water

-These images give you quick “mental snapshots” before we go deeper into fish senses and stealth.
+These images give you quick mental snapshots before we go deeper into fish senses and stealth.
 Use them as reference points while you read.

 1) Stealth posture

-Stay low, keep your shadow off the lane, and avoid skylining.
+Stay low, keep your shadow off the lane and avoid skylining.

 2) Riffles vs glides vs pools

-Each zone changes visibility, vibration, and how fish inspect your drift.
+Each zone changes visibility, vibration and how fish inspect your drift.

 3) Seams & holding water

-Find the “conveyor belt” and fish the sheltered edge where takes happen.
+Find the conveyor belt and fish the sheltered edge where takes happen.

 Common Stealth Mistakes I See on the Vaal

-Wading too early: Many anglers wade straight into water they could have fished effectively from the bank.
+Many anglers wade straight into water they could have fished effectively from the bank.

-Stealth Checklist (Before You Make the First Cast)
+Stealth Checklist Before the First Cast

 - ✔ Shadow behind you, not on the water